The number of cases of lung cancer in nonsmokers caused by asbestos and other environmental toxins has risen.

 In the same way it causes both asbestosis and mesothelioma, asbestos also causes lung cancer.
 Asbestos fibers damage the lungs when inhaled.
 Depending on the exposure level, the period of incubation can vary a great deal from person to person.
 Anywhere between 10 and 50 years after that exposure, asbestos disease symptoms can begin to appear.

 Asbestos lung cancer is similar to mesothelioma in that both types of cancer are caused by exposure to asbestos.
 After being exposed to asbestos and subsequently being diagnosed with asbestos lung cancer, some patients have been able to obtain compensation.
 However, because they were unaware that their lung cancer may have been caused by asbestos exposure, some patients do not pursue lawsuits for their cancer.

-Baron and Budd has successfully recovered settlements for lung cancer patients who have been exposed to asbestos.
-If you have been exposed to asbestos and are struggling with lung cancer, we will work to hold the asbestos companies liable for your disease.
+The mesothelioma lawyers with Baron and Budd have represented several asbestos lung cancer patients who have been exposed to asbestos, and have been able to recover many settlements on their behalf.
+We will fight passionately for you if you are struggling with lung cancer due to asbestos exposure, targeting the asbestos companies responsible for your disease.